Welcome to the department of sociology at DePaul University.

 service, and career development.

-in sociology opens career paths in fields such as public health, law and law
+The application of sociological methods, ideas, and practices allows for career paths in fields such as public health, law and law

 enforcement, non-profit and community-service agencies, the media, government,